shrysjain/ftc-leaderboard/README.md

 ## Getting Started

-The production deployment of FTC Leadeboard is available [here](http://ftc-leaderboard.vercel.app)
+The production deployment of FTC Leaderboard is available [here](http://ftc-leaderboard.vercel.app)

 To run your own instance of FTC Leaderboard, follow these steps: